Stephen-Tipa-Augustine/Stephen-Tipa-Augustine/README.md

 - 👋 Hi, I’m @Stephen-Tipa-Augustine
-- 👀 I’m interested in Web development, Mobile development, AI, and desktop applications.
-The languages I know this far are Python, Dart, JavaScript, Java, C and some C++
+- 👀 I’m interested in Web development, Mobile development, Data Science, Predictive Analytics, and desktop applications.
+The languages I know this far are Python, Java, Bash, Dart, JavaScript, Java, and C/C++
-- 🌱 I’m currently pursuing undergraduate Bachelor's degree in Telecommunications and got a position in an Automotive Company (Kiira Motors Corporation).
-In this company I utilize my skills to help build automotive embedded systems.
+- 🌱 My field of interests are automotive control system and electronics, software engineering, data science, predictive analytics, embedded systems, and internet of things.
 - 💞️ I’m looking forward to collaborating on any project related to my field of interest.
 - 📫 You can reach me via my personal email: tipastep5@gmail.com